Murder accused walked streets with bulky suitcase for two hours, court told

 That day, it is alleged Mitchell hired a car and drove to Salcombe with the body in the suitcase stashed in the boot.

+The CCTV showed an AA repairman changing the wheel before the Volvo is seen on Bennett Road just metres from the spot where Ms Chong’s body was dumped.

+Mitchell arrived back in London shortly before 7am on June 27 last year.

-Ms Chong’s decapitated body was discovered in woods by holidaymakers the next day and her skull was found in nearby undergrowth a few days later.
+Later that day, Ms Chong’s decapitated body was discovered in woods by holidaymakers and her skull was found in nearby undergrowth a few days later.

 Jurors have heard that Mitchell murdered Ms Chong because she wanted to get hundreds of thousands of pounds to pay for repairs to her home.